TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 **<a name="groupsparse"/>TMB Users</a>**

 Created [TMB Users](https://groups.google.com/forum/#!forum/tmb-users) google group so that users can answer each other's questions rather than load up the "issues" on the TMB github repository.
+As of 22 Sept 2016, it has 18 users.

 **<a name="nutsinadmb">NUTS algorithm in ADMB</a>**